 Enough fried food, pies and chips.
 What about some fresh fish?
-The Dutch coast stretches all the way from Zeeland in the southwest to the West Frisian Wassen islands in the north, and forms a very important part of Dutch Culture.
-Hollandse Niewe is soused herring, traditionally topped with onions and eaten by holding the herring by its tail and tipping it vertically into your mouth.
+The Dutch coast stretches all the way from Zeeland in the southwest to the West Frisian Wadden islands in the north and forms a very important part of Dutch Culture.
+Hollandse Nieuwe is soused herring, traditionally topped with onions and eaten by holding the herring by its tail and tipping it vertically into your mouth.
 Delicious and healthy!

 If you’re planning a holiday in Holland this autumn or winter, there’s no better way to warm up than with a warm bowl of pea soup, traditionally made with split peas, leeks, celeriac and smoked sausage.
 Wholesome and hearty, you can find this dish in many restaurants and cafes all over the Netherlands.